walkthru/next/walkthru/walkthru-intro/including-code.md

 center: 3
 ---

-The code files used in a tutorial are downloaded from your source code to ensure your tutorial is accurate.
+The code files used in a tutorial are downloaded from your source code to ensure accuracy.

 You can specify which file to show in each step using the `file` frontmatter property.